-The county seat, this charming town was an important coach stop during the 18th century and today showcases Early American architecture.
+This charming town was an important coach stop during the 18th century and today showcases Early American architecture.
 You can find Federal-style brick buildings on Lawyers' Row and gracious Queen Anne, Second Empire, and Italianate homes scattered about the nearby streets.
 A historic district of nearly 1,200 buildings, it's listed on the National Register of Historic Places.

-restaurants that are fast disappearing elsewhere in the county are hanging on bravely here.
+The locally-owned shops and restaurants that are fast disappearing elsewhere in the county are hanging on bravely here.
 Some of Doylestown's most unusual buildings, however, are those built by the eccentric Henry Mercer on what is sometimes referred to as Mercer Mile.
 His influence is also seen in the Mercer tiles found throughout the area.